oberonlai/wp-option/README.md

 ### Menu

-Firstly, we need to add admin menu to our option page.
+Firstly, we need to add admin menu to our admin page.

 ```php
 $config->addMenu(